Mojave National Preserve

 Kelso Depot Information Center

 Built in 1924 by the Union Pacific Railroad, the Kelso Depot has been transformed into Mojave National Preserve’s principal information center, with museum exhibits, historically furnished rooms, a theater, and bookstore.
-Click here for video
+Click here for a video.

 The town of Kelso was founded in 1906 when the railroad was completed across the Mojave Desert.
 The town was named for a warehouse worker, John H. Kelso.
 He and two others wrote their names on pieces of paper and put them into a hat.
 Kelso's name was drawn.

-The town quickly grew after the Union Pacific Railroad realized more than just a simple small-framed building was needed to provide water for the steam locomotives.
-A full station was needed that would allow crews to be changed and provide extra engines so that the trains could make it up the steep Cima grade.
+The town quickly grew after the Union Pacific Railroad realized that more than just a simple small-framed building was needed to provide water for the steam locomotives.
+A full station that would allow crews to be changed and provide extra engines so that trains could make it up the steep Cima grade was necessary.
 The steam locomotives took on water before starting the grueling climb from Kelso to the top of Cima Summit, an elevation gain of 2,000 feet in just 18 miles.

 The Union Pacific Railroad built Kelso Depot in 1924.
 The elegant, two-story building had two small rooms upstairs and a central bath for railroad employees, a telegraph office and a waiting room for passengers.

 The town boomed in the 1940s when nearly 2,000 people lived in and around Kelso.
 The Kaiser Steel Mill opened the Vulcan Mine in 1942 to provide iron needed for World War II.
 The mine was located nine miles south of Kelso, and trains rolled through carrying more than 2,500 tons of ore a day to the mill in Fontana, California.